Memphis May Fire: This Light I Hold (2016–2017)

 On February 9, 2016, the band announced through their Facebook page that they were entering the studio with material that was written and prepared over the last year.
 They recorded in Good Sounds Studio with Matt Good producing and mixing the instrumentals and Cameron Mizell producing the vocals.

 The band premiered the single "Carry On" on BBC Radio 1 on August 28, 2016 and announced their fifth studio album, This Light I Hold, on the same day.
-The album is set to be released on October 28, 2016 through Rise Records.
-The band will tour as headliners on the Rise Up Tour with The Devil Wears Prada and Silverstein as special guests and supporting act Like Moths to Flames in North America and the United Kingdom from October 11 to December 10, 2016.
+The album was released on October 28, 2016 through Rise Records.
+The band toured as headliners on the Rise Up Tour with The Devil Wears Prada and Silverstein as special guests and supporting act Like Moths to Flames in North America and the United Kingdom from October 11 to December 10, 2016.

-On September 23, 2016, Memphis May Fire released the title track as the second single to their new album, "This Light I Hold," which features Jacoby Shaddix (of Papa Roach).
+On September 23, 2016, Memphis May Fire released the title track as the second single to their new album, "This Light I Hold," which featured Jacoby Shaddix (of Papa Roach).
 On January 30, 2017, the band announced the departure of guitarist Anthony Sepe.
 Samuel Penner, former guitarist for In the Midst of Lions and For Today, announced that he would be filling in for the band.